legends-of-sol/whitepaper/README.md

 - **Social Engagement:** The airdrop tool was designed to foster social engagement, requiring participants to connect their Twitter, Discord, and Airdrop Wallet to claim their allocation.
 Additionally, community members were encouraged to nominate their peers, further expanding the reach and impact of the airdrop.
 - **Token Distribution:** The $LEGEND token, with a max total supply of 4,206,969,420 tokens, was minted with specific allocations for airdrop participants, community rewards, and development funds.
 A total of 662M in $LEGEND tokens were successfully distributed to 3769 claimers as part of the airdrop claim.
 - **Strategic Partnerships:** Legends of SOL established partnerships with 72 distinct OG projects within the Solana ecosystem, aiming to reward them for building through the bear market, post FTX collapse.
 - **Claim Process:** The claim process for the airdrop was meticulously planned, with a cutoff date announced to ensure participants had ample time to claim their tokens.
-The team leveraged technical challenges to filter community members who were acclimatised to volatile market dynamics, and was able to gather together a select group of experienced and resilient community members as a result.
+The team leveraged technical challenges to filter community members who were acclimatized to volatile market dynamics, and was able to gather together a select group of experienced and resilient community members as a result.
 - **Community Growth:** The airdrop and subsequent activities significantly contributed to the growth of the Legends of SOL community, with an increase of 2273 Discord members and active engagement across social media platforms.

 The airdrop not only served as a mechanism to distribute $LEGEND tokens but also as a catalyst for community building and engagement.
 It laid the foundation for a vibrant ecosystem centered around Legends of SOL, successfully setting the stage for building tools around NFT traits and sentiment.